-Until the Company can generate sufficient levels of cash from its operations, the Company expects to continue to finance future cash needs primarily through proceeds from equity financings and collaborative agreements with strategic partners or through a business combination with a company that has such financing in order to be able to sustain its operations until the Company can achieve profitability and positive cash flows.
-However, the perception that we may not be able to continue as a going concern may cause others to choose not to pursue a business relationship with us due to concerns about our ability to meet our contractual obligations and may adversely affect our ability to raise additional capital.
+The Company continues to incur recurring losses from operations.
+Even though the Company has entered into the aforementioned agreement with Medytox, it must still prove its ability to generate sufficient levels of cash from its operations.
+The Company expects to continue to finance future cash needs through the Loan Agreement with Medytox and the proposed business combination, if completed,may provide financing that will sustain the Company's operations until the Company can achieve profitability and positive cash flows.
+However, the perception that the Company may not be able to continue as a going concern may cause others to choose not to pursue a business relationship with us due to concerns about our ability to meet our contractual obligations and may adversely affect our ability to raise additional capital.
+These conditions may raise substantial doubt about the Company's ability to continue as a going concern.